dustinpfister/blog_posts/_posts/js-javascript-example-percent-module.md

 The main method of interest when it comes to creating a main object model of sorts is the createPerGraph method.
 This method takes in some value for the position and size of the graph, but also a percent method to use as an argument.
 In to body of the method I am using a fixed value for a denominator to use for each call of the given percent method.
 I then create a point for the graph for each numerator from zero up to the set denominator by using the current numerator with the set denominator to get a percent value with the given percent function.
 I then use the returned percent value in an expression with the given values for position and height to set a y value for a point where the x value is just stepped by another expression that will always be the same for any percent method. he result is a collection of points that will help to give a visual idea of the kinds of values that each of these percent methods return and why they might be useful in some situations.

+I then have a draw graph method that will just draw the points of a given graph object created with my createPerGraph method and a give 2d canvas drawing context.
+The rest of the javaScripr code is just creating the canvas element and injecting it into a div element that I have in some hard coded html, and making use of the create percent graph and draw graph methods.

 ```js
 (function () {